moldis-group/home/index.md

 </a>

-We have access to _all_ journals and books relevant to our research.
+We have access to journals and books relevant to our research.
 <img src="assets/img/books.jpeg"  height="150">

 * * *